shawnxbryan/React-Native/README.md

 Application screens by order and the action behind them.

 ### 1st Screen Of The App
-in this section we can see the categories we have in the app
+in this section we can see the categories we have in the shop

 ![1](AppScreens/1.jpeg)